BibliothecaDAO/master-scroll/docs/game/food.md

 ## Factors to consider

 ### Food consumption
-Work Huts, military buildings and troops all consume food.
+Work huts, military buildings and troops all consume food.
 The more of these you have the faster the food is depleted.
-If you run out of food two major things happen: your production is capped at 25 and your troops vitality is capped at 50%.
+If you run out of food two major things happen: your production is capped at 250 and your troops vitality is capped at 50%.